bertofurth/Seagate-Central-Samba/README.md

 likely void any warranty and may potentially lead to the device becoming unuseable or damaged.**

-That being said I've peformed this upgrade on two seperate single bay Seagate Central systems and they are both working fine.
+That being said I doubt that any Seagate Centrals are currently under an kind of warranty.
+In addition I've peformed this upgrade on two seperate single bay Seagate Central systems and they are both working fine.
 It is also very simple to roll back the changes should they prove to be inneffective or have undesirable side effects.

 I encourage anyone who is adventurous enough to attempt to this kind of modification to their Seagate Central to try to understand each step